ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * `bool state` - The highlight colour state, `true` will enable the highlight on the given element and `false` will remove the highlight from the given element.
    * `GameObject element` - The element of the controller to apply the highlight to.
    * `Color? highlight` - The colour of the highlight.
-   * `float fadeDuration = 0f` - The duration of fade from white to the highlight colour.
-Optional parameter defaults to `0f`.
+   * `float duration` - The duration of fade from white to the highlight colour.
   * Returns
    * _none_